 FOLLOW THIS COURSE ON TWITTER.
-You are encouraged to get a Twitter account and follow @TVD_CSCI243 for announcements like changes to the schedule.
+You are encouraged to get a Twitter account and follow @TVD_CSCI243 for announcements like schedule changes and homework hints.
 These announcements will also be sent over email.

-How to succeed in this course.
+HOW TO SUCCEED IN THIS COURSE.
 By this point in your academic career you should have developed good study habits and found what works best for you.
 In my experience, however, its seems many students could still use a few pointers.